-Gissele Moran M. is part of the Legal Clinic team at ADRC.
+Gissele Moran M. is the Clinic Manager for the Second Chance AZ program at ADRC.
 She loves to support her community by helping people with different legal situations.
 When not in the office, she loves to do make-up and spend time with family!

-When Olivia is not Creating content and running our Socials she is getting her education!
-Currently, she is at Arizona State University, W.P Carey School of Business, getting her Bachelor’s Degree in Business Law.
+When Olivia is not Creating content and running our Communications Team she is getting her education!
+Currently, she is at Arizona State University, W.P Carey School of Business, getting her Bachelor’s Degree in Financial Planning.
 She is a second-generation Black Chicana whose home is the Town of Guadalupe.
 She strives for change that lasts beyond this lifetime and the liberation of her people!

 Eldin Delgado is ADRC’s Communications intern!
 He attends Arizona State University as a first-generation Latino student, pursuing a Business Sustainability Degree at W.P.
 Carey.
 He is ecstatic to be a part of a team that empowers our Communities and prioritizes people in every aspect of work!